 Alexandria Smoke Alarm Safety Installation Support Taskforce (ASSIST)

 The Alexandria Smoke Alarm Safety Installation Support Taskforce (ASSIST) is a program designed by the Alexandria Fire Department, Friendship Firehouse, and the American Red Cross to proactively install smoke alarms throughout the City of Alexandria.
-ASSIST operates every third Saturday of the month by installing smoke alarms in the homes of Alexandrians in an effort to make the City safer against fire.
+ASSIST operates every third Saturday of every other month by installing smoke alarms in the homes of Alexandrians in an effort to make the City safer against fire.

 The ASSIST team works with Volunteer Alexandria to get more volunteers involved in the program and to help install smoke alarms in the homes of the residents of Alexandria.
 During installations, volunteers and members of the fire department also educate residents on fire prevention and encourage them to make an emergency plan with their family.

 “One of the important goals of Volunteer Alexandria’s Emergency Preparedness Program is to educate and train the community in ways they can prepare themselves for any disaster,” said David Chamowitz, Volunteer Alexandria Board President.
 “Training and volunteer opportunities are available with us for the public to learn more and raise awareness about emergency preparedness to help our communities be more resilient in any kind of disaster.”

 American Red Cross volunteers who wish to participate in the ASSIST program or find volunteer opportunities in their area should visit the American Red Cross Volunteer Connection website to sign up.

 For more information about Volunteer Alexandria’s Emergency Preparedness outreach and education program, e-mail firstname.lastname@example.org, call 703.836.2176 or visit www.volunteeralexandria.org.

 For media inquiries and other information, contact Firefighter Rick Muse, Jr., Alexandria Fire Department Community Outreach Coordinator, at firstname.lastname@example.org or 703.746.5217.

 Smoke Alarms by the Numbers